AbasToken/ABAS_Pool_Software/README.md

    - Redis will serve/connect at localhost:6379 by default - the pool will use this port

-## Payout Script
+## Payout and Pool Scripts
+Go to /allScripts/
+It has two scripts, one for Paying out the Pool users and one for running the pool (very simple)

+## For aRunPayouts.sh do the following:

-Must approve from your pool account ABAS on MultiSend contract @ for the payout contract
+Must approve from your pool account ABAS on MultiSend contract for the payout script to work

 Go TO: